 - Weight loss

 What Causes SIBO and Its Risk Factors

-In relation to a research published in the American Journal of Gastroenterology, 66 percent of patients diagnosed with celiac disease, who closely followed a gluten-free diet prescription, tested positive for bacterial overgrowth.
+In relation to research published in the American Journal of Gastroenterology, 66 percent of patients diagnosed with celiac disease, who closely followed a gluten-free diet prescription, tested positive for bacterial overgrowth.

 In carrying out this particular research, the patients in question were subjected to a combination of antibiotics, a change in diet, and finally medications for worms and parasites.
 The patients involved in the study all reported that the symptoms had been bated and that was because of the SIBO treatment they undertook.

-Rosacea happens to be a skin condition that results in rashes on face and redness as well.
+Rosacea happens to be a skin condition that results in rashes on the face and redness as well.
 The condition showcases SIBO symptoms.
-Scientists from the Department of Internal Medicine at the University of Genoa in Italy established that the rosacea patients showcase a higher rate of prevalence of SIBO.
+Scientists from the Department of Internal Medicine at the University of Genoa in Italy established that rosacea patients showcase a higher rate of prevalence of SIBO.